See where competitors appear in Apple Ads search results

 Companies with multiple apps (like mobile gaming publishers) often use Apple Ads to cross-promote and protect their ecosystem.
 They might:

-PUBG Mobile captures 74% of impression share on the keyword “delta force,” allowing its publisher, Tencent’s Level Infinite, to dominate search intent for both PUBG and its new title, Delta Force.
-AppTweak data
+For example, PUBG Mobile captures 74% of impression share for the keyword “delta force,” allowing the same publisher, Tencent’s Level Infinite, to dominate visibility for both PUBG (via Apple Ads) and its new title, Delta Force (ranked #1 organically).

-With CPP Explorer, you can go deeper into your competitors’ paid keyword strategies.
+With CPP Explorer, you can then go deeper into your competitors’ paid keyword strategies.

 Apple Ads allows marketers to reach users with high intent and strong conversion potential.
 With the right tools, you can make campaign management more proactive, efficient, and strategic.